Peter Moore (historian)

 Peter Moore (born 1983) is a British historian, lecturer and podcaster.

 Career

 Moore studied at Durham University, then lived in Madrid before beginning an MA in non-fiction writing at City, University of London.

-His first book was Damn His Blood, a non-fiction account of the Oddingley Murders.
+His first book, Damn His Blood, is a non-fiction account of the Oddingley Murders.

-His second book, The Weather Experiment, told the story of the invention of the modern weather forecast through the life of its founder, Robert FitzRoy.
-It was chosen by the New York Times as one of the 100 Notable Books of 2015.
+Moore's second book, The Weather Experiment, tells the story of the invention of the modern weather forecast through the life of its founder, Robert FitzRoy.
+It was chosen by The New York Times as one of the 100 Notable Books of 2015.